 • Each platform contains four 500 MW generator blocks.
 There are seven connection fields available for each generator block, giving a total of 28 connection fields.
 24 connection fields are available as standard for the offshore wind farm.
 Two of the 24 connection fields will be able to connect two inter-array cables.
-The remaining four connection fields are known as "extra connection fields".
-One of these extra connection fields is reserved for connecting an electricity customer (customer connection, see also Section 3.10) and three extra connection fields are reserved for offshore wind farms.
-Unused extra connection fields reserved for the wind farms will be made available as customer connections, provided that a J-tube is also available for this.
-The costs for using an extra connection field, both for a customer connection and for an offshore wind farm, are borne by the connected party.
-For the wind farm, a lower limit of 625
+The remaining four of the 28 connection fields are known as "extra connection fields".
+One of these extra connection fields is primarily reserved for connecting an electricity customer, but can also be made part of the connection to the wind farm for the input of non-wind energy from this wind farm, for example from alternative generation or storage (customer connection, see also Section 3.10).
+The three other extra connection fields are reserved for offshore wind farms.

-42 The European Code for Generators (Requirement for Generators) requires that contemporary wind turbines must provide reactive current compensation at around zero load.
+43 The European Code for Generators (Requirement for Generators) requires that contemporary wind turbines must provide reactive current compensation at around zero load.

-43 The tenders for the Borssele and Hollandse Kust (zuid) Wind Farm Zones related to 350 MW sites, but since the tenders for Hollandse Kust (noord), these have been 700 MW sites (for alternating current connections).
+44 The tenders for the Borssele and Hollandse Kust (zuid) Wind Farm Zones related to 350 MW sites, but since the tenders for Hollandse Kust (noord), these have been 700 MW sites (for alternating current connections).
 However, the technical requirements stipulated by TenneT in its Connection and Realisation Agreements are based on a layout of 2 x 350 MW.